 Ergonomic wireless mice that use a more upright position aren’t new, but their relative rarity has tended to mean they demand a high price.
-However, the Bayo from Trust costs just $40 and offers the same core feature set as most such mice.
-Is it a bargain alternative to the Logitech MX Vertical?
+However, the Trust Bayo costs just $40 and offers the same core feature set as most such mice.
+Is it a bargain alternative to the Logitech MX Vertical and Logitech Lift?

 Starting with the most important aspect of any such mouse, the Bayo’s shape is indeed quite comfortable.
 It lacks the rubberized surface of the Logitech MX Vertical, but we still found it easy to grip and the contouring provides a pleasant, relaxed handhold.